 As Jefferson emphasized, disarmament laws were wartime measures from desperate governments on the brink of destruction-they were not models for constitutional rights.
 Thus, while the reason for Revolutionary War disarmament-i.e., dangerousness-is informative because it continues the justification for disarmament laws from 17th-century England9 through 20th-century America, the breadth of the wartime laws is less relevant.
-A better measure of the scope the Founders intended is New Hampshire's proposed constitutional amendment, discussed next, which was presented when individual rights were top-ofmind.
+A better measure of the scope the Founders intended is New Hampshire's proposed constitutional amendment, presented when individual rights were top-of-mind.